This creamy matcha protein shake is made with matcha powder, spinach, banana and protein powder for a nourishing, wholesome way to start your day.

 Baby spinach: I like to use tender, non-bitter greens for smoothies.
 But you can use any greens you like that blend easily and work well with these other ingredients.
 Some baby kale would work well in addition to (or in place of) spinach here, too.

 Unsweetened milk of choice: Any milk will work great in this recipe.
-I used almond milk, but you can also use cashew milk or traditional milk instead.
 For a nut-free option try hemp milk, coconut milk or oat milk.
 If you like a thinner consistency in your smoothies, add more milk.

-Ground flax seed: Ground flax seed adds fiber and a dose of plant-based protein.
+Ground flax seed: Ground flax seed adds a dose of plant goodness.
 I find it easier to use ground flax seed but you could also add whole flax seeds if you have a high speed blender.

 Vanilla protein powder: You can use any protein powder you like the taste of.
 To keep this recipe vegan friendly, be sure to use a plant-based.
 To keep this recipe paleo friendly, be sure to use a grain-free and dairy-free protein powder.